NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Jaathoom.md

     desc: "  The jaathoom is [[Conditions/Invisible|Invisible]] at all times, though when they take a hostile action of any kind, they are [[Conditions/Hidden|Hidden]] instead of undetected until the start of their next turn, as the vague outline of their form is faintly visible for a short period of time."

   - name: "Turbulent Skies"
-    desc: " (air,arcane,aura) 20 feet.\nAll squares in the emanation are difficult terrain for Striding and Flying creatures.
-Creatures with the air trait are immune.\nThe jaathoom can activate or deactivate this aura as a single action with the concentrate trait."
+    desc: " (air,arcane,aura) 20 feet.\n\nAll squares in the emanation are difficult terrain for Striding and Flying creatures.
+Creatures with the air trait are immune.\n\nThe jaathoom can activate or deactivate this aura as a single action with the concentrate trait."

 attacks:
   - name: ""